tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 Supported configuration options are:

-* `warmup_secs` - Number of seconds after startup in which latency won't be measured to allow for a warmup period.
+- `warmup_secs` - Number of seconds after startup in which latency won't be measured to allow for a warmup delay.
-* `stop_after_secs` - Stop tremor after a given number of seconds and print the histogram.
+- `stop_after_secs` - Stop tremor after a given number of seconds and print the histogram.
-* `significant_figures` - Significant figures for the HDR histogram. (the first digits of each measurement that are kept as precise values)
+- `significant_figures` - Significant figures for the HDR histogram. (the first digits of each measurement that are kept as precise values)

 Example: